Ionite/pyschematron/README.md

 This is an early beta, and it is not feature-complete yet, nor is the API frozen.

+Currently, validation works for a number of schematron files, and XSLT generation is partially complete.

 Plans for the near feature

 - feature compatibility with the skeleton transformators from schematron.com